This is a course for network engineers and systems engineers, devops staff, hardware engineers, and back-end developers.

 Some familiarity with programming concepts (in any language) is assumed.

-By the end of the course, you will have all the knowledge you need to write and interact with Python code for a variety of purposes, with a particular focus on string manipulation and interacting with APIs.
-You will understand the elegance and power of Python and have had experience using several important modules in the Python standard library, including for regular expression matching, working with IP addresses, and interacting with log files.
-You will also have learned about consuming and creating web APIs and learned about some best practices in Python for testing, debugging, and maintainability.
+By the end of the course, you will have all the knowledge you need to write and interact with Python code for a variety of purposes, with a particular focus on controlling machines, automating system processes, and interacting with APIs.
+You will understand the elegance and power of Python and have had experience using several important standard and third-party libraries, including for parsing text and log files, matching strings with regular expressions, scripting tasks via SSH connections, network device configuration, and other essential tasks in network and system automation.

-Day 1 covers how to use Python for general programming tasks, including tips and tricks for making this easy.
-The syllabus is as follows:
+Day 1 covers how to use Python for basic scripting and automation tasks, including tips and tricks for making this easy:

 Python offers amazingly productive tools like Pandas for working with different kinds of data.
 Day 2 gives a thorough introduction to analyzing and visualizing data easily:

 Day 3 gives you a tour of the amazing standard library and important 3rd-party tools for automating various systems-level tasks with Python:

 Day 4 shows you how to automate various tasks involving networks and control network devices: